DeisData/deisdata.github.io/docs/source/r/text-mining.rst

 tokens: words, characters, and symbols.
 Here, we do remove numbers, punctuation, and symbols first.

-We also remove stopwords, which are words that are not particularly useful for understanding the meaning of the text, like “an”, “have”, and “about”.
-Finally, we convert the tokens to lowercase.
+Finally, we convert the tokens to lowercase and visualize the first tokens of the first document.

 .. tab:: R